flutter/flutter/docs/contributing/Tree-hygiene.md

 A `@test-exemption-reviewer` member on Discord can exempt a PR by commenting `test-exempt: <reason>`.

-The reviewer of the PR (_not_ the test exemtpion reviewer) should first:
+The reviewer of the PR (_not_ the test exemption reviewer) should first:

 1. ensure that the PR meets the criteria for exemption
 1. LGTM the PR before requesting the exemption, _or_ clarify why an LGTM was